joe7575/techage/manuals/manual_ta3_EN.md

 [ta3_programmer|image]

 ### TechAge Trowel / Trowel

 The trowel is used for plastering power cables.
 See also "TA power cable".

 [ta3_trowel|image]

 ### TA3 drill pipe wrench

 This tool can be used to remove the drill pipe blocks if, for example, a tunnel is to pass through there.

 [ta3_drill_pipe_wrench|image]

+### Techage Screwdriver

+The Techage Screwdriver serves as a replacement for the normal screwdriver.
+It has the following functions:

+- Left click: turn the block to the left
+- Right click: turn the visible side of the block upwards
+- Shift + left click: save the alignment of the clicked block
+- Shift + right click: apply the saved alignment to the clicked block

+[ta3_screwdriver|image]